her centre target sm

 Outreach and Development Coordinator

-Providing women’s social group, training courses including basic English and IT, and back to work support and access to paid work placements for 6 months.
+Providing women’s social group, training courses including basic English and IT, and back-to-work support and access to Women’s Community Groups.

 Engagement events and classes: (See Training)